MiloMT/WebDev-Pathway-Assistant/README.md

 [Github Repository](https://github.com/MiloMT/WebDev-Pathway-Assistant)
 [Github Project](https://github.com/users/MiloMT/projects/3)

+**Installation Note**

+Included with the repository is a '.flaskenv.sample' file.
+In order for the API to run correctly, a '.flaskenv' file has to be created and the correct values assigned to each parameter as noted in the sample file.
+A database also needs to be created along with a database user with sufficient permissions to create and destroy records and tables.

 ## The problem at hand

 When beginning a learning journey in web development, students can often find themselves asking a few key questions: